Other Stamp Duty refunds

 • quote the Document ID (you will find this on the original Stamp Duty return)

-You should include the following with your letter:
+You should include the following with your correspondence:

 • a certified copy of the binding contract